digitallyinduced/ihp/Guide/your-first-project.markdown

 | Example     | `"5a8d1be2-33e3-4d3f-9812-b16576fe6a38" :: Id Post` |

-To dig deeper into the generated code, open the Schema Designer, right-click a table and click "Show Haskell Code".
+**For the curious:** To dig deeper into the generated code, open the Schema Designer, right-click a table and click "Show Haskell Code".

 ## 4. Apps, Controllers, Views

-IHP uses controllers to deal with incoming requests.
-We can use the built-in code generators to generate an empty controller for our posts.
+IHP follows the well-known MVC structure.
+Controllers and actions are used to deal with incoming requests.

 A controller belongs to an application.
+The default application is called `Web` (that's why all controller and views are located there).
 Your whole project can consistent of multiple sub applications.
 Typically your production app will need e.g. an admin backend application next to the default web application.

-To generate the controller we can use the visual code generator:
+We can use the built-in code generators to generate an controller for our posts.
+Inside the dev server, click on `CODEGEN` to open the [Code Generator](http://localhost:8001/ihp/Generators).
+There you can see everything that can be generated.
+Click on Controller:

 ![](images/first-project/code_gen_1.png)

+You need to enter the controller name.
+Enter `Posts` and click preview:

 ![](images/first-project/code_gen_2_posts.png)

-Before the generator saves your code you can see a preview of your code:
+The preview will show you all the files which are going to be created or modified.
+Take a look and when you are ready, click on `Generate`.

 ![](images/first-project/code_gen_3_posts.png)

-You can see that lot's of files have been created and updated.
+After the files have been created as in the preview, your controller is already ready to be used.
 Open your browser at [http://localhost:8000/Posts](http://localhost:8000/Posts) to try out the new controller.
 The generator did all the initial work we need to get our usual CRUD actions going.

-Here's how the new controller looks like:
+Here's how the new `/Posts` page looks like:

 ![Screenshot of the /Posts view](images/Posts.png)

+Next we're going to dig a bit deeper into all the changes made by the controller generator.

 ### New Types